 There are multiple uses and benefits of Ceylon Cinnamon.
 First, we can say that it can change your life.
 We used cinnamon oil for manufacturing toothpaste, mouthwashes, lotions, cosmetics, detergents, and pharmaceutical items in small doses.
 The oils in Ceylon cinnamon also help reduce spasms, flatulence issues, and bacterial or fungal infections.
 In addition, cinnamon contains compounds that act similarly to insulin and help manage high sugar levels.
 Ceylon cinnamon also offers many other impressive health benefits.

 Nutritional Value of Ceylon Cinnamon

 Ceylon cinnamon contains a lot of beneficial vitamins, minerals, and antioxidants.
 Manganese is present in higher amounts of cinnamon.
 Manganese helps to manage hormonal production, and it also helps in bone health.
 It also works as an antioxidant.
-Cinnamon is also an excellent source of Vitamin K, A, zinc, Potassium Magnesium, and Cinnamaldehyde.
+Cinnamon is also an excellent source of Vitamins K, A, zinc, Potassium, Magnesium, and Cinnamaldehyde.

 Nutrition per Serving (One Teaspoon) of Ceylon Cinnamon